Salaudeen Latinwo: Governor of Kwara State

 In January 1984, the Nigerian head of state, Major-General Muhammadu Buhari, appointed Group Captain S.A.
 Latinwo as governor of Kwara state to carry out economic, political, and social reforms in the state.

-During Major-General Buhari's official visit to Kwara State, between 9 and 12 April 1985, as the head of the Federal Military Government, Commander-In-Chief of the Armed Forces of the Federal Republic of Nigeria, Buhari said "I wish to say that the State Government under the able leadership of the Kwara State Military Governor, Group Captain Salaudeen Adebola Latinwo has done a lot to better, the lots of the masses throughout Kwara State.
+During Major-General Buhari's official visit to Kwara State from 9 April – 12 April 1985, as the head of the Federal Military Government, Buhari said "I wish to say that the State Government under the able leadership of the Kwara State Military Governor, Group Captain Salaudeen Adebola Latinwo has done a lot to better the lots of the masses throughout Kwara State.
 His actions have instilled discipline and increase peoples confidence in his Administration".

 Political appointments

-In 1999, Group Captain S.A.
-Latinwo (rtd) and other retired military officers became power factor in Nigeria.
-In 2001, when President Olusegun Obasanjo approved the composition of the boards of Federal Government Parastatals, Group Captain Salaudeen Adebola Latinwo (Rtd) was named as a board member of Federal Airports Authority of Nigeria (FAAN).
+In 1999, Latinwo and other retired military officers became a power factor in Nigeria.
+In 2001, when President Olusegun Obasanjo approved the composition of the boards of Federal Government Parastatals, Latinwo was named as a board member of the Federal Airports Authority of Nigeria (FAAN).

-In 2008, Group Captain S.A.
-Latinwo (rtd) was appointed by President Umaru Yar'Adua as the chairman for Kwara State for the National Committee on Mineral Resources and Environmental Compliance (MIREMCO).
+In 2008, Latinwo was appointed by President Umaru Yar'Adua as the chairman for Kwara State for the National Committee on Mineral Resources and Environmental Compliance.

 Personal and early life

-Salaudeen Adebola Latinwo was born into the famous and mega rich Aliu Onaolapo Olatinwo family of Offa, in Offa local government of Kwara State in 1943.
-Latinwo is one of 43 children of 10 wives of his father Aliu Olatinwo.
+Salaudeen Adebola Latinwo was born in 1943 into the famously and mega rich Aliu Onaolapo Olatinwo family in Offa, Kwara State, Nigeria.
+Latinwo was one of 43 children of 10 wives of his father Aliu Olatinwo.

 Latinwo attended St. Marks Primary School from 1950 to 1956 in Offa, Kwara State, Nigeria.
-He was also educated at Offa Grammar School, Offa, Kwara State, Nigeria, from 1957 to 1961, where he obtained his West African School Certificate.
+He also attended Offa Grammar School from 1957 to 1961, where he obtained his West African School Certificate.

 In 1961, Latinwo joined the Northern Nigeria Civil Service, and worked at the Northern Nigeria Ministry of Education until 1963.
-He went to the National Institute of Administration in the United Kingdom in 1962 for an executive officers' course, and he rose to the rank of an assistant chief executive officer in the then Northern Nigeria Ministry of Education.
+He went to the National Institute of Administration in the United Kingdom in 1962 for an executive officers' course, and rose to the rank of assistant chief executive officer in the then Northern Nigeria Ministry of Education.